 The American pit bull terrier was originally bred to fight, but many of these dogs are people-loving, affectionate types today.
 Pit bulls tend to be highly receptive to training, and they don’t have the high energy levels that some of the working dogs are known for.

 These blue-eyed dog breeds are beautiful and captivating, but when adopting, don’t base your decision only on a dog’s appearance.
 Instead, consider how that dog’s temperament and care needs will work with your family and lifestyle.
-Consider how much time you can dedicate to exercising the dog each day, any constraints that your living situation (like a small apartment) places on your choice of dog, and what type of dog temperament would best fit in with your family.
+Consider how much time you can dedicate to training your dog each day, and then figure out how often you would like to commit to exercising him or her.
+Consider any constraints that your living situation (like a small apartment) places on your choice of dog, and what type of dog temperament would best fit in with your family.

 When adopting a dog, spend plenty of time researching the breed and talking with shelter staff about that individual dog’s temperament, training, and background.
 Working with a professional dog trainer can also help your whole family and your new dog learn how to live peacefully with each other.